rsharifnasab/complex-network-analysis/README.md

 ```

 ## Add my dataset
-for each dataset there should be a `load_dataset` function.
+For each dataset, there should be a `load_dataset` function.
 This function is a flexible way of importing a dataset with any structure!
-At the end just report G and name of the dataset.
-Note that there is an optional assertion of number of nodes and edges that can be utilized to make sure all lines of the files is read correctly.
+At the end, just report G and the name of the dataset.
+Note that there is an optional assertion of a number of nodes and edges that can be utilized to make sure all lines of the files are read correctly.

 ```python
 dataset_path = "../datasets/facebook.txt"